 - Block certain domains by pointing it to local host IP address.

-In both cases you need to create additional entries in hosts file and this article explains how to edit hosts file in Windows 8 and 8.1 operating systems.
-The procedure remains same for both in Windows 8 and 8.1.
+In both cases you need to create additional entries in hosts file and this article explains how to edit hosts file in Windows PC.

 Step1 – Open Notepad in Administrator Mode